dnguyen800/dnguyen800.github.io/_posts/2019-06-12-av-receiver.md

 layout: page
 title: AV Receivers
 short_title: av-receiver
-update: "<strong>May 27, 2019:</strong> Added my review of the ancient Denon AVR-3808CI receiver."
+update: "<strong>June 12, 2019:</strong> Added my review of the Marantz M-CR510 receiver."
 excerpt: "For the few who own a receiver, you'll be happy to know they are incredibly easy to integrate into the smart home."
 permalink: /av-receiver
 competitors: "Onkyo, Pioneer, Sony, Denon, Yamaha, Marantz"